 Database Field Name ESN_R

-Data Type TEXT TEXT Inclusion Conditional
+Data Type TEXT Inclusion Conditional

 Width 5 Domain Characters from 000 to 99999

 Examples 35, 810, 7115

-Description • road segment oresents the Emergency Service Zone relative to the FROM Node.
-ESZ is used not used in a full NG9-1-1
+Description A 3-5 character alphanumeric string that represents the Emergency Service Zone (ESZ) on the right side of the road segment relative to the FROM Node.
+ESZ is used for 10-digit routing in Legacy Systems and is not used in a full NG9-1-1 implementation.